Blog post

 2. Risk Mitigation: Robust governance structures are essential for recognizing and alleviating risks linked to information handling.
 By ensuring that information remains Attributable, Legible, Contemporaneous, Original, and Accurate (ALCOA), organizations enhance their regulatory stance and reduce the likelihood of violations, which account for nearly half of all FDA citations.
 AVS Life Sciences offers comprehensive consulting services to help organizations manage these risks effectively.

 3. High information quality is vital for fulfilling data governance requirements.
 Efficient management techniques bolster information integrity, which is critical for accurate reporting and decision-making in accordance with data governance requirements.
-Organizations that prioritize information management see a 22% decrease in quality-related expenses, which underscores the importance of quality information in fulfilling data governance requirements.
+Organizations that prioritize see a 22% decrease in quality-related expenses, which underscores the importance of quality information in fulfilling data governance requirements.
 AVS Life Sciences supports clients in implementing GXP-compliant practices that ensure data integrity.

 In summary, integrating effective information oversight not only enhances regulatory efficiency but also fulfills data governance requirements, serving as a strategic advantage in navigating the complexities of the pharmaceutical landscape.
-This positions AVS Life Sciences as a trusted partner in quality management and regulatory compliance.
+This positions AVS Life Sciences as a trusted partner in and regulatory compliance.

 Address Challenges in Balancing Governance and Compliance